Felglitzzz/js-dsa/core-concepts/README.md

 **Microtasks** happens before the next tasks

 ## Closures
+ Combination of a function with references to its surrounding states or lexical environment.
+In other words, closures gives an inner function access to its outer function's scope.
+They are created everytime a function is created.

+ What i love about closures is that it helps [emulate private methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#emulating_private_methods_with_closures)

  ### Lexical scope
  Ability of a function scope to access variables from parent scope.